Graduate

 Admissions Requirements

-Applicants to the Adult-Gerontology Primary Care Nurse Practitioner program must have a current US Nursing license for admission to the program.
+Applicants to the Neonatal Nurse Practitioner program must have a current US Nursing license for admission to the program.
 GRE scores are not required.
 Please note that all letters of recommendations and official transcripts must be submitted via NursingCAS.

 Northeastern is currently able to accept applications from applicants living in the following states: Alaska, Arkansas, Colorado, Connecticut, Florida, Hawaii, Illinois, Indiana, Iowa, Kansas, Kentucky, Maine, Massachusetts, Michigan, Mississippi, Montana, New Jersey, New Mexico, North Carolina, Ohio, Rhode Island, South Carolina, Texas, Vermont, Virginia, West Virginia